1.1 Important information and who we are

-Mobilise Care Ltd is your Data Controller and responsible for your Personal Data.
-We are not obliged by the GDPR to appoint a data protection officer and have not voluntarily appointed one at this time.
-Therefore, any inquiries about your data should either be sent to us on email at or sent in a letter to 11 Jarman House Jubilee Street, London, E1 3BL, United Kingdom.
+Mobilise Care Ltd is your Data Controller and responsible for your Personal Data we are registered with the Information Commissioner's Office: ZB197029.
+Our Data Protection Officer is James Townsend.
+Any inquiries about your data should either be sent to us on email at email@example.com or sent in a letter to International House, 64 Nile Street, N1 7SR, London, United Kingdom.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 1.3 Processing data on behalf of a Controller and Processors’ responsibility to you

 In discharging our responsibilities as a Data Controller we have employees who will deal with your data on our behalf (known as “Processors”).
 Therefore, the responsibilities described below may be assigned to an individual, or may be taken to apply to the organisation as a whole.
 The Data Controller and our Processors have the following responsibilities:

 Ensure that all processing of Personal Data is governed by one of the legal bases laid out in the GDPR (see 2.2 below for more information on those bases);